Krish-Parekh/library-management-server/README.md

 - Make sure to update the `.env` file with your actual configuration.
 - For HTTPS, ensure your SSL certificates (`private.key` and `certificate.crt`) are correctly placed in the root directory.

+## Contributing

+If you want to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Create a new Pull Request.

+## License

+This project is licensed under the MIT License.

+---

+This README file provides an overview of the Next.js application with instructions for installation, usage, and deployment.
+If you have any questions or need further assistance, feel free to open an issue on the repository.